 - A bad motor mount could also be responsible.
 Since the noise is specific to the driver’s side, start by checking the transmission mount – it likely has gone bad.

-- Your shocks, especially the front left unit may be out – or on its way out.
+- Your shocks, especially the front left unit, may be out or on its way out.
 This is also a potential suspect.

 - While around the shock area, take a good look at the strut mount too, with emphasis on the integrity of the assembly, especially if work was done there recently.
 Most mechanics mess this up, especially when it comes to reassembly.

-As an important tip, always fix motor issues as they arise – it makes it super easy to detect/diagnose when new ones pop up.
+As an important tip, always fix motor issues as they arise – it makes it super easy to detect/diagnose issues when new ones pop up.

 Good luck!